Biden's climate summit zeroes in on technology to help fight global warming

 By Jeff Mason and Valerie Volcovici

-WASHINGTON, April 23 (Reuters) - U.S. President Joe Biden's climate summit will turn to the issue of technology on Friday, featuring remarks from entrepreneurs Bill Gates and Michael Bloomberg, after Thursday's Earth Day kickoff sought to rally world ambition to reduce global warming.
+WASHINGTON, April 23 (Reuters) - U.S. President Joe Biden's energy secretary told a climate summit clean technology is "our generation's moonshot" on Friday, the second and final day of an event that is seeking to rally world ambition to reduce global warming.

 The Democratic president, who returned the United States to the pact, announced a new U.S. target on Thursday to reduce its emissions 50%-52% by 2030 compared with 2005 levels.
 Japan and Canada also raised their targets.